 3. The Bridge of God (El Puente de Dios)

-Puente de Dios in the city of Tamasopo features a cenote-type swimming hole, a waterfall, and a cave located in the midst of the jungle.
-In order to reach this swimming area, visitors need to hike down steep stairs, cross a river, then swim through a cave to emerge through a small opening into this gorgeous natural pool.
+In order to reach this swimming area, visitors need to hike down steep stairs, cross a river, then swim through a cave to emerge through a small opening into a gorgeous, blue natural pool.
 Ropes are added in certain sections to assist the swimmers and the whole experience is quite fun and adventurous!

 4. El Trampolin Park